caseyg/awesome/TOPICS.md

 ## git-lfs

 *   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
-Linux, macOS, and Windows.
+Linux, macOS, and Windows

 ## gnome

 *   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
-Linux, macOS, and Windows.
+Linux, macOS, and Windows

 ## sparkleshare

 *   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
-Linux, macOS, and Windows.
+Linux, macOS, and Windows

 ## abandoned